 Starting from Autumn 2017, AEGEE / European Students’ Forum has been raising awareness and tackling the problem of sexual harassment and consent inside our organisation.
 In 2019, and thanks to the support of the European Youth Foundation (Council of Europe), AEGEE is launching a project titled S.M.A.S.H.: Structural Measures Against Sexual Harassment.
 During this project, AEGEE will be able to further increase its expertise and enlarge the pool of members who are trained to prevent, detect and react to cases of sexual harassment (named Safe Persons).
 The aim of SMASH is to create a sustainable system to prevent and tackle the problem of sexual harassment in (youth) organisations, as well as other events and activities involving youth, using AEGEE as a pilot but ensuring the replicability, scalability and dissemination of our activities.
 In order to do so, we will train youth workers on how to prevent, detect and react to sexual harassment in their local organisations and communities, becoming Safe Persons and creating a network of Safe Persons all over Europe.
 Besides, educational guidelines for youth workers on how to become Safe Person and how to implement a system that enables tackling sexual harassment in their local organisations will be produced throughout the project, as well as a trainers’ toolkbox to ensure the multiplier effect.
 These method will be tested in a series of events in different parts of Europe, gathering from 50 to 1000 young people, during the Spring and Summer 2019.
 Thanks to the input from these events, as well as the one from an expert on sexual harassment, the guidelines will be adapted and finalised to be disseminated among AEGEE’s network and other youth organisations in a closing event in Brussels in winter 2019.
 To sum up, the main events of the workplan will be: Training for youth workers in Tbilisi, Georgia, 9-14 April Training for youth workers in Helsinki, Finland, xxxx Training for trainers at the University on Youth and Development in Mollina, Malaga, Spain, 16-22 September Closing event, Brussels, December If you are interested in the project, and in particular in piloting the Safe Person method in your organisation, feel free to contact us at firstname.lastname@example.org

 Y Vote is a European-wide campaign designed to encourage young people in Europe to make informed choices at the European Parliament elections.
-The project believes, that youngster need to receive better information regarding the European elections, European institutions and the European Union in general to become active citizens.
-Therefore, conventions and local actions for AEGEEans and young citizens will be organised in the course of one year and a voting guide will be developed to help voters find out how to vote in their country. […]
+To become active cititzens, youngsters need to receive better information regarding the European elections, European institutions and the European Union in general.
+Therefore, conventions and local actions are organised in the year before the elections.
+A voting guide is developed to help voters find out how to vote in their country as well as from abroad.
+The project was launched for the European elections in 2009, in the forerun to the 2014 elections, and is currently happening to prepare the European youth for the elections in May 2019. […]

 The Summer University Project was born in 1988 with the intention of promoting European integration, and it is currently the biggest project in AEGEE which involves more than 2000 young people every year.
 Summer Universities are events that take place during the summer in most of the cities where AEGEE is present, for a period of one to four weeks.
 Understanding and exploring the multicultural dimension of the European continent, tasting its diversity, removing national borders, fighting for tolerance and becoming open- minded citizens are only some of the reasons why twenty to fifty young Europeans attend Summer Universities. […]